Muskan244/RLS-Guard-Dog/README.md

 3. Enable RLS and add policies that match the tests:
 - Students: can `select` rows where `student_id = auth.uid()`
 - Students: can `insert` only with `student_id = auth.uid()`
-- Students: cannot view, update or delete other users' rows
+- Students: cannot update or delete other users' rows
 - Teachers: can `select`, `insert`, `update`, `delete` all rows

 A common approach is to set `role` user metadata at signup (`student` or `teacher`) and use it in policy checks (e.g. via `auth.jwt()`).
 The integration tests expect that teachers are able to modify and delete any rows while students are restricted to their own.